Atlanta campaign: Atlanta (July 22)

 Hood was determined to attack McPherson's Army of the Tennessee.
 He withdrew his main army at night from Atlanta's outer line to the inner line, enticing Sherman to follow.
 In the meantime, he sent William J. Hardee with his corps on a fifteen-mile (24 km) march to hit the unprotected Union left and rear, east of the city.
 Wheeler's cavalry was to operate farther out on Sherman's supply line, and Cheatham's corps was to attack the Union front.
 Hood, however, miscalculated the time necessary to make the march, and Hardee was unable to attack until afternoon.
 Although Hood had outmaneuvered Sherman for the time being, McPherson was concerned about his left flank and sent his reserves—Dodge's XVI Corps—to that location.
 Two of Hood's divisions ran into this reserve force and were repulsed.
 The Confederate attack stalled on the Union rear but began to roll up the left flank.
 Around the same time, a Confederate soldier shot and killed McPherson when he rode out to observe the fighting.
 Determined attacks continued, but the Union forces held.
 About 4 p.m., Cheatham's corps broke through the Union front, but massed artillery near Sherman's headquarters halted the Confederate assault.
 Logan's XV Corps then led a counterattack that restored the Union line.
 The Union troops held, and Hood suffered high casualties.

+Despite being called the Battle of Atlanta, the city itself would not fall until September.